Managing Field Sections | Yext Hitchhikers Platform

 This is a feature you should definitely take advantage of if you have users logging into Yext to make updates directly in the platform.
 If your data is entirely managed via API, it won’t hurt to organize your fields, but it won’t have nearly as much impact on the end experience (and it won’t change anything about your API integrations!).

 Note: Does this sound familiar?
 Previously, we allowed users to organize just Custom Fields using what are now referred to as Custom Field Permission Groups.
 Moving forward, the Custom Field Permission Groups will only be used for managing access permissions to specific custom fields.
 Field Sections will control field views moving forward.

 How to Manage Field Sections

-Often times, when you’re just getting started, we recommend that you don’t overthink which section to put your fields in – it’s usually easiest to organize your fields once you’ve fully defined your Entity Type.
-You can easily move fields between sections or within a section at any time - with no impact to things like user permissions or API integrations!
+We recommend that you don’t overthink which section to put your fields in — it’s usually easiest to organize your fields once you’ve fully defined your Entity Types.
+You can easily move fields between sections or within a section at any time with no impact to things like user permissions or API integrations.

 When we think about managing field sections, there are 3 main things you can do:

 - Add or modify the sections themselves